Continuing Professional Development

 - committing to lifelong learning.

-The Dietitians Board Continuing Competence Programme (MyCCP) is accessible to all Registered Dietitians through the Dietitians login.
+The Dietitians Board Continuing Competence Programme is accessible to all Registered Dietitians through the Dietitians login.

 This programme is compulsory for all registered practising dietitians, including those who work part time, full time, in a locum position and in paid or voluntary roles.

-Continuing competence is achieved by a commitment to learning.
+Continuing competence is achieved by a commitment to learning and integration of new skills and knowledge into practice.
 Effective quality learning encourages the intellectual, emotional and social growth of learners over time.
 Four dimensions establish the essential elements of quality learning.
 These are:

 - Constant acquisition and maintenance of knowledge, skills and attitudes